We test the year’s best clipless and flat pedal mountain bike shoes from popular brands like Five Ten, Giro, Pearl Izumi, Shimano, and more

 Why it’s Great

 Shimano may be better known for its pedals and drivetrain components, but the Japanese-based company has had an impressive lineup of mountain bike shoes dating back to the early 90s.
-Near the top of their off-road offerings, the recently updated XC7 makes for a great all-around cross-country mountain bike shoe.
+Near the top of their off-road offerings, the recently updated XC7 wins out as the best XC (cross-country) mountain bike shoe.

 Internally rated as a 9 out of 12, the XC7 is one of the stiffest models available and displays minimal deflection when laying down the power, which really makes the bike lurch ahead.
 The dual BOA system is easy, quick, and intuitive to use on the fly, and in typical Shimano fashion, the fit and finish of the shoe is excellent.
 There’s certainly a premium feel to the Shimano XC7.
 If you’re looking for a reasonably priced and no-nonsense XC mountain bike shoe, then it’s hard to go wrong with the Shimano XC7.